How Home Insurance Costs Are Affecting Home Values and Resale in 2026

 Find your best options in less than 2 minutes

-Home insurance used to be the last thing buyers thought about — now it's one of the first.
-With national premiums averaging over $3,000 per year and costs in high-risk states like Florida, Louisiana, and Oklahoma pushing well past $500 per month, insurance has become a central factor in whether a real estate deal gets done at all.
+Home insurance used to be the last thing buyers thought about.
+Now it's one of the first.
+With national premiums ranging from roughly $2,395 to nearly $3,000 per year in 2026, and costs in high-risk states like Oklahoma, Nebraska, and Florida climbing well above $5,000 annually (with Florida coastal averages near $9,449), insurance has become a central factor in whether a real estate deal gets done at all.
 From suppressed property values and shrinking buyer pools to mortgage approvals derailed by DTI ratios, the insurance crisis is quietly reshaping the U.S. housing market in 2026.

-This guide breaks down everything buyers and sellers need to understand: how high premiums are dragging down home values, why insurance costs can kill a mortgage approval, what state disclosure laws require of sellers, and the proven strategies that help sellers in challenging insurance markets still close deals successfully.
+This guide breaks down everything buyers and sellers need to understand: how high premiums are dragging down home values, why insurance costs can kill a mortgage approval, what state disclosure laws require of sellers (including Florida's expanded 2025 flood disclosure rules), and the proven strategies that help sellers in challenging insurance markets still close deals successfully.

 Key Pinch Points